taybro23/Read-It-MS3/README.md

 Here is a list of colours used for my site;
 -	Mintcream – Mintcream is used as the background colour of the site.
 I didn’t want a plain white background, but I also didn’t want a bright colour so this colour was perfect.
 It works well with all the other colours I have used, and provided a subtle green shade across the site.
 -	#000000/Black – Black is used as a text colour when the background colour is white or a light shade of green.
 -	#ffffff/White – White is mostly used as the text colour when the background is a shade of green.
-It is also used as the background colour of the ‘cards’ on my site.
+It is also used as the background colour of the cards on my site.
 -	#00e676 – This is the main colour of my site, which when written in my html code as a class, is written as ‘green accent-4’.
 I wanted to use a bright green, but I didn’t want it to be too bright and appear neon as this would turn users away from the site.
 This is mainly used for the nav bar, footer, flash messages and all standard button colours.
 -	#4caf50 – This is a secondary shade of green, which when written in my html code as a class, is written as ‘green’.
 I used this for the page titles and icons.
 -	#388e3c – A slightly darker shade of green was used for the colour of the buttons when they are hovered over.
-As the main green colour of my site was alright quite bright, I didn’t want to go any brighter so went darker for the hover colours.
+As the main green colour of my site was already quite bright, I didn’t want to go any brighter so went darker for the hover colours.
 -	Red – I used the colour red for my cancel and delete buttons, as this is typically the colour used as a cancel/delete colour.
 -	#d50000 – I used this shade of red for when the cancel/delete buttons are hovered over, again making the button colours darker when hovered over.
 If I wrote this in my html, the class would be ‘red accent-4’.
 I chose this colour in particular to stick with the ‘accent-4’ theme.
 -	#00bcd4 – I used this shade of Cyan exclusively for the ‘bookmark’ button on the book reviews.
 I wanted all of the buttons on the book reviews to be completely separate colours so they could not be easily mixed up.